 This group is composed of employees classified as President, Vice Presidents, and Provost.
-There were 4 employees in this group, including 1 female.
+There were 5 employees in this group, including 1 female.

-Positions in this category are advertised nationally if the position is not filled internally.
-There were no hires or promotions into this job group.
+Positions in this category are advertised nationally if the position is not filled internally There was 1 hire into this job group.
+There was 1 female promotion into this job group.
 The analysis shows no underrepresentation.